-School breakfast and noon lunches are available and students are encouraged to eat them.
-A noon sack lunch may be brought, but students may not leave the campus for lunch.
-The lunch period is 30 minutes in length.
-Prices are set by the Board of Education.
 Only well-balanced meals are served which provide about one-third to one-half of the day's nutrition requirements.
 High standards of sanitation and safety are maintained.
-The Federal and State governments through cash reimbursements and surplus commodities finance the programs and by the participating students who pay a nominal fee.
+The Federal and State governments, through cash reimbursements and surplus commodities, finance the programs.
 The program is financially self-supporting, nonprofit, and is supervised by the State Department of Education.

-Students are encouraged to try all foods they choose on their tray.
+Students are encouraged to try all foods they choose.
 A five (5) component lunch menu is served daily.
 Students may choose three of these five food components to meet qualification.
 This is called "Offer vs Serve."
-DO NOT waste food.
 Take only what you are going to eat.
-Students who bring sack lunches are encouraged not to bring candy or pop in their sack lunch.
+Students who bring sack lunches are not to bring candy or pop.